ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.moma/README.md

 Basic idea is to have
 + a tree for each instance (moma.\<instance-id\>) containing all the informations of the machine the instance is running on.
 + a common tree (moma.meta) below which every instance creates a device \<hostname\> containing a reference to the instance and some monitoring informations.
++ an admin tab for maintenance (updates of operating system, js-controller, adapters)

 ## Reference

+An admin tabMoMa is available to start updates or if necessary start a reboot.

 Following functions of library systeminformation are called once on startup:
 * baseboard - Information about computers motherboard